-The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2015, using the entry age normal actuarial cost method.
+The total pension liability for cost-sharing defined benefit plans was determined by an actuarial valuation as of July 1, 2017, using the entry age actuarial cost method.
 Inflation increases for both plans is assumed at 2.60%.
-Payroll growth for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.65%.
+Payroll growth, including inflation, for both plans is assumed at 3.25%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.10%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.80% was used to determine the total pension liability for the program.
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.58% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index.)
 Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.

-The following changes in actuarial assumptions occurred in 2015:
+The following changes in actuarial assumptions occurred in 2017: